-Physical therapy involves a process of physical examination, goal-setting, plan of care and intervention.
+Physical therapy involves a process of physical examination, goal-setting, plan of care, and intervention.
 The physical therapist assesses the impact of a movement disorder on gait, posture, balance, falls, transfers, and upper limb function.
-The consequences of inactivity and disuse, such as muscle weakness, joint stiffness, pain and cardiovascular deconditioning are also addressed.
-1,2
+The consequences of inactivity and disuse, such as muscle weakness, joint stiffness, pain, and cardiovascular deconditioning, are also addressed.

-Physical therapists use the best available evidence to inform patient management which they plan according to the individual background, needs, disease stage, and medical profile.
-The physical therapist takes into account the effect of medication on functional performance and communicates with the movement disorders specialist to optimize drug and surgical management.
-Physical therapy is a regulated profession and physical therapists operate autonomously both as independent practitioners and as members of the multidisciplinary team.
-Physical therapists have an active role in (1) patient management ; (2) education of patients and professionals and (3) advancing clinical practice through research.
+Physical therapists use the best available evidence to inform patient management, which they plan according to the individual’s background, needs, disease stage, and medical profile.
+The physical therapist considers the effect of medication on functional performance and communicates with the movement disorders specialist to optimize drug and surgical management.
+Physical therapy is regulated, and physical therapists operate autonomously as independent practitioners and multidisciplinary team members.
+Physical therapists have an active role in patient management, educating patients and professionals, and advancing clinical practice through research.

 Originally contributed by Lynn Rochester, PhD and Mariella Graziano, MSc, BSc (Hons); Maintained by the Health Professionals SIG.